Backed by SSL, our online bonding process is secure. We are committed to your privacy.

 We shop the top surety markets to find you the best rate.

 We’ve streamlined the bonding process to make your experience as fast and easy as possible.

 How much does an auto dealer bond cost in South Dakota?

 The South Dakota Department of Revenue and Regulation’s Division of Motor Vehicles requires motor vehicle dealers to post surety bonds in varying amounts prior to conducting business within the state.
 The required bond amount varies based on the type of vehicles the dealer plans to handle.
 Applicants should verify their required bond amount with the state prior to bonding.

 Motor vehicle dealer surety bonds in South Dakota are put in place to ensure that principals (vehicle dealers) conduct all business in accordance with the laws of the state.
-Specifically, these bonds ensure that principals pay all losses, damages and expenses that occur as a result of the principal’s failure to title any motor vehicle, breach of warranty or otherwise fraudulent actions.
+Specifically, these bonds ensure that principals pay all losses, damages, and expenses that occur as a result of the principal’s failure to title any motor vehicle, breach of warranty, or otherwise fraudulent action.

 If the principal fails to adhere to the letter of the law and the terms of the surety bond contract, the bond protects any purchaser or holder of a lien noted on the certificate of title up to the full penal sum of the bond.
 The principal must reimburse the surety for any damages paid out.

 When does my South Dakota motor dealer bond expire?

 South Dakota motor vehicle dealer bonds remain in full force and effect until canceled.
 The bond can be canceled by the surety if the surety gives written notice of cancellation to the Department of Revenue and to the principal.
 Cancellation becomes effective 30 days after the mailing of said notice.